Uauy-Lab/tef_kGWAS_2024/README.md

 **Steps:**

-Script 01) This script takes the k-mer matrix as input counts the number of "presences" (1's) for each accession
+Script 01) This script takes the k-mer matrix as input and counts the number of "presences" (1's) for each accession

 ## Identifying potential SNP-panel discrepancies between accession pools and their constituent members
 We generated a minimal SNP set that uniquely identifies the accessions and accession pools in our study.
 These two scripts were used check whether the constituent accessions grouped into the pools always had the same alleles for these SNPs as the pools themselves.